OWASP/owasp-mastg/tools/android/MASTG-TOOL-0015.md

 run app.activity.start --component <package> <component name>
 ```

 When calling `app.activity.start`, you can build a much more complex intent.
-As with all drozer modules, you can request more usage information by using the command `help`:
+As with all drozer modules, you can request more usage information by using the `help` command:

 ```
 dz> help app.activity.start